SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 You will probably get a message about RVM setting up some new gemsets for the OFN project, that is fine.

+## Step 12: Final steps

+Install you the required gems using:

+`bundle install`

+Set up the database(s):

+`rake db:test:prepare`

+You will probably want to insert some seed data into the database so that the server has all the things it needs to start up:

+`rake db:seed`

+## Step 13.
+Fire up your server

+Fire it up:

+`rails s`

+Go to [http://localhost:3000](http://localhost:3000) to play around!